 and apply them to the business world.
 It means IT teams must deliver accelerated application development cycles, mobile-native applications, and new user and customer experiences through distributed services and multi-platform content generation.

 Challenge 1 – Managing the Public Cloud

 For many companies, initial experience with the cloud is through the use of public cloud services.
 Australia has one of the highest adoption rates of cloud computing in the Asia-Pacific region, with more than 80% of local organisations using cloud services2.
-The public cloud services market in Australia is projected to reach $4.25 billion USD in 2017.
+The public cloud services market in Australia exceeded $4.25 billion USD by 2017.
 On average, midsize and large organisations in Australia are using 370 cloud applications each, based on Microsoft’s research of companies that have at least 250 PCs3.